kanej/twilio/README.md

-# twilio
+# Twilio

-Clojure wrapper around the Twilio Java api.
+Minimal clojure wrapper around the Twilio Java sdk.

-## Releases and Dependency Information

-* Releases are published to TODO_LINK

-* Latest stable release is TODO_LINK

-* All released versions TODO_LINK
+This lib is my own wrapping functions for conveniently accessing the call and sms parts of the sdk.

 [Leiningen] dependency information: